nih-cfde/cfde-deriva/README.md

 rebuilt with the `submission rebuild` sub-command to upgrade to the internal portal schema used by the newer software.

+#### Submission rebuild all in release

+A set of constituent submissions can be rebuilt in bulk by a helper routine in the release submodule.

+`python -m cfde_deriva.release rebuild-submissions <release_id>`

+Command-like arguments:

+- release_id is a `CFDE`.`release`.`id` key from the registry

 #### Submission purge

 An administrator can purge ERMrest catalog storage resources